 - Even people with high income can qualify for bankruptcy protection.

-It is a common bankruptcy myth that people with high income cannot qualify for bankruptcy protection.
+It is a common bankruptcy myth that people with a high income cannot qualify for bankruptcy protection.

 The fact is having a high income does not mean you cannot qualify for bankruptcy, it simply means that you have to run the means test to show that you qualify.
 If your income is above the median income for your state and household size, then you must run the means test to determine whether or not you qualify for Chapter 7 bankruptcy.